Note it down before you call

 Fayetteville has historic neighborhoods, military-era housing, postwar ranches, newer subdivisions, and rural-edge properties.
 Sandy soils can drain quickly at the surface yet still produce erosion and settlement concerns, while humid storms and crawlspaces keep moisture management important.

-Look for protection, access, materials, permits, testing, cleanup, restoration, exclusions, warranties, and change-order rules.
+Protection, access, materials, permits, testing, cleanup, restoration, exclusions, warranty terms, and change-order rules should all appear in a complete proposal.

 What official local sources add